zephyrproject-rtos/trusted-firmware-m/docs/user_guides/services/tfm_crypto_integration_guide.md

  - `crypto_init.c` :  This file provides basic functions to initialise the secure service during TF-M boot;
- - `crypto_key.c` : This file implements functionalities related to the key management module;
+ - `crypto_key.c` : This file implements functionalities related to the key management module.
+The `TFM_CRYPTO_KEY_STORAGE_NUM`, defined in this file, determines how many key stores are available (4 key stores for the current implementation);
- - `crypto_alloc.c` : This file implements extensions to the PSA interface which are specifically required by the TF-M Crypto service, in particular related to the allocation and deallocation of crypto operation contexts in the secure world;
+ - `crypto_alloc.c` : This file implements extensions to the PSA interface which are specifically required by the TF-M Crypto service, in particular related to the allocation and deallocation of crypto operation contexts in the secure world.
+The `TFM_CRYPTO_CONC_OPER_NUM`, defined in this file, determines how many concurrent contexts are supported (8 for the current implementation).
+For multipart cipher/hash/MAC operations, a context is associated to the handle provided during the setup phase, and is explicitly cleared only following a successful termination or an abort;
  - `crypto_wrappers.c` : This file implements TF-M compatible wrappers in case they are needed by the functions exported by other modules;
- - `crypto_utils.c` : This file implements utility functions that can be used by other modules of the TF-M Crypto service.
+ - `crypto_utils.c` : This file implements utility functions that can be used by other modules of the TF-M Crypto service;
+ - `crypto_engine.c` : This file implements the layer which the other modules use to interact with the cryptography primitives available (in SW or HW).
+ The current implementation provides only SW primitives based on Mbed TLS functions.

 ## Crypto service integration guide